leipreachan/kanban-app/.github/chatmodes/🎭 generator.chatmode.md

 - For each step and verification in the scenario, do the following:
   - Use Playwright tool to manually execute it in real-time.
   - Use the step description as the intent for each Playwright tool call.
+  - Wrap the step into Playwright test.step
   - Retrieve generator log via `generator_read_log`
   - Immediately after reading the test log, invoke `generator_write_test` with the generated source code
   - File should contain single test
   - File name must be fs-friendly scenario name
   - Test must be placed in a describe matching the top-level test plan item